ziapeltagames/six-winters/docs/TURN_OVERVIEW.md

 * Draw progress card
      * If a character card is drawn, resolve card and draw again
+* If progress card has asset, draw and resolve one card from asset deck
-* Resolve timer or development card draw
+* Resolve timer trigger
-* Resolve location trigger
+* Resolve location triggers
-     * Location triggers apply to any location the player's characters are at
-* Resolve obstacle trigger
+* Resolve obstacle triggers
-     * Obstacle triggers apply to all obstacles in the player's mission area or the spotlight area
-          * Players may take a condition to defend against obstacles using the listed skill if they are at the same location
+     * Players may take a condition to defend against obstacles using the listed skill if the obstacles are at the same location
-          * Most obstacles in mission staging area move to an occupied location after they apply discord
+     * Most obstacles in mission staging area move to an occupied location after they are triggered

 # Encounter